collocations.org

 The announcement provoked howls of outrage.

-a feeling/sense of outrage
+a feeling of outrage, a sense of outrage

 2. cruel/shocking act

-VERB + OUTRAGE
+VERB + outrage

 commit, perpetrate